-Float through the wilderness on this river which is part of the St. Croix National Scenic Riverway.
+Float through the wilderness on this river, part of the St. Croix National Scenic Riverway.

 The popular Apple River, located in Northwest Wisconsin near the Minnesota border, is close to all the action.
 The wild rapids satisfy the daring, while families and groups find this a fun place to cool off and relax.